 As part of regular performance discussions, it is important to:

-- Take the time to make goals that are clear, well defined, mutually agreed upon, and measurable
+- Take the time to construct goals that are clear, well defined, mutually agreed upon, and measurable following the SMARTer Goals model:

 If you need additional guidance related to performance management, contact your Human Resources Business Partner.